adderbyte/cuda_programing_hpc/hello_world_cuda/README.md

 hello.cu : this example prints hello world.
 It shows how to define a kernel,together with how to set the execution configuration syntax.

-   	 (1) Kernel:  c defined functions to be executed by the cuda threads
+   	 (1) Kernel:  c defined functions to be executed by the cuda threads (in the device)
          You can spot it through the __global__ declaration specifier.

 	 (2) <<< 1,1 >>> is the execution configuration syntax.
 It specifies